Location

 Yes, the Dhaulagiri Base Camp is a worthy trek in Nepal.
 It is one of Nepal's most difficult but rewarding treks.
 It provides breathtaking views of the seventh-highest mountain in the world, unspoiled Himalayan wilderness, and an authentic off-the-beaten-path experience that is very different from the congested Everest or Annapurna trails.

-If you are seeking adventure, seclusion, and unparalleled Himalayan splendor, join with Yeti Hikes for the exciting Dhaulagiri Base Camp Trek!
+If you are seeking adventure, seclusion, and unparalleled Himalayan splendour, join Yeti Hikes for the exciting Dhaulagiri Base Camp Trek!

 The 16-day Dhaulagiri Base Camp Trek covers approximately 260 to 280 km, culminating at French Pass (5,360m), crossing the untamed Hidden Valley, and descending to Jomsom.
 With its rough terrain, glacier crossings, and isolated camps, this is one of Nepal's most difficult expeditions.
 However, you will be rewarded with unparalleled views of the seventh-highest mountain in the world, Mt.
 Dhaulagiri (8,167m).